Twins vs. Orioles Player Props Betting Odds

 Santander Stats

-- Santander has picked up at least one hit in three games in a row.
-During his last five outings he is batting .353 with four doubles and four walks.
+- Santander brings a four-game streak with at least one hit into this matchup.
+During his last five outings he is batting .294 with three doubles, four walks and an RBI.

 Santander Recent Games